DCAN-Labs/BrainSwipes/docs/imagetypes.md

 ## Other images
 BrainSwipes can be used with any simple image file (e.g. `.PNG` or `.GIF` files).
-If you have needs that are not mey by any of the existing image types feel free to generate your own.
+If you have needs that are not met by any of the existing image types feel free to generate your own.